ArthurClemens/polythene/packages/docs/Ripple-Mithril.md

 #### CSS

-Change CSS using the CSS Classes in the the [Ripple main page](Ripple.md).
+Change CSS using the CSS classes in `polythene-core-ripple/src/classes.js`

 By default the inherited `color` from the parent element is used.
 It can be changed with CSS: